 are a number of photos I took while the project was in progress.

 Some of the machines in these photos are unique and were built

 especially for this project.
 Fortunately, agreements with the

-Soviets eliminated the needed for any new missile systems, and in fact,
+Soviets eliminated the need for any new missile systems, and in fact,

 most of our previous ICBM sites have been deactivated.